 Mild Cognitive Impairment (MCI) affects 5-20% of older people in the UK, but often goes undiagnosed.
 Dementia risk is five times higher in those with MCI compared with healthy cognition.
 Risk can be reduced through health promoting behaviour change interventions, which are delivered in clinical practice to older people.
 However, it is unclear how MCI impacts intervention effectiveness and engagement.
-HomeHealth is a behaviour change intervention for people with mild frailty being tested in a RCT.
+HomeHealth is a behaviour change intervention effectiveness and engagement.